A Planet Named Shayol: Plot summary

 The protagonist, Mercer, who lives within the Empire, has been convicted of "a crime that has no name".
 He is condemned by the Empire to the planet Shayol, where he lives in a penal colony whose inhabitants must undergo grotesque physical mutations caused by tiny symbiotes called dromozoans.
 Most grow extra organs, which the Empire harvests for medical purposes.
-The bull-man B'dikkat administers the prisoners a drug called super-condamine that alleviates the pain of their punishment and various surgeries.
+The bull-man B'dikkat administers the prisoners a drug called super-condamine that alleviates the pain of their punishment and various surgeries, this is lethal to those who have not been exposed to the dromozoans.

 More than a century passes.
-Mercer has found a lover, named Lady Da.
+Mercer has found a soulmate in Lady Da the dowager empress.
 B'dikkat shows the couple a sight that horrifies him: children have been sent to Shayol—alive, though with their brains removed.
 Lady Da knows how to contact the Lords of the Instrumentality so that they can intervene.
 When the Lords arrive on Shayol, they are shocked by what they find.
-Moreover, the children there are heirs to the throne.
-Apparently, the Imperium has become so bureaucratic and corrupt that it condemned them to prevent them from committing treason when they matured.
+Moreover, the children are the heirs to the Imperial throne: apparently, the Imperium has become so bureaucratic and corrupt that it condemned them to prevent them from committing treason when they matured.

-The Instrumentality voids permission to allow the Empire to exist and to maintain Shayol.
-They will free the prisoners who are still sentient and provide a cure for their suffering with a substitute for the super-condamine, namely an electronic "cap" which stimulates the brain's pleasure center.
+The Instrumentality revokes the permission that allowed the Empire to exist and to maintain Shayol.
+They will free those prisoners who are still sentient and provide a cure for their suffering with a substitute for the super-condamine, namely an electronic "cap" which stimulates the brain's pleasure center.
 The mindless prisoners will be decapitated, their heads "taken away and killed as pleasantly as we can manage, probably by an overdosage of super-condamine", leaving the bodies to be used by the dromozoa.
 Ultimately, Lady Da claims Mercer as her consort.

 Commander Suzdal appeared in "The Crime and the Glory of Commander Suzdal", a story set earlier in fictional history than this one.
 It apparently takes place in the Bright Empire from other of the Instrumentality works.